A Journey to Greatness

-Per Brevig was born in Norway where he began playing trombone professionally at the age of 16.
-Mr. Brevig played in the Norwegian military band for three years starting in 1953, at which time, he frequented as a soloist in local concert and radio broadcasts.
-Afterwards, he received a scholarship to study in Denmark under Palmer Traulsen, the lead trombonist of the Royal Danish Opera Orchestra.
+Per Brevig’s professional music career began at 16 as a trombone player in his homeland of Norway.
+He played in the Norwegian military band for three years, starting in 1953, while also gaining recognition for his solos in local concerts and radio broadcasts.
+After playing with the military band, a scholarship allowed him to study in Denmark, under Palmer Traulsen, lead trombonist of the Royal Danish Opera Orchestra.

 Now an experienced musician, Brevig followed a freelance trombone player career.
 From 1966 to 1970, he was the principal trombonist in the American Symphony Orchestra, performing works by Ferdinand David and Lars-Erik-Larsson.

 Brevig was named president of the Musicians Club of New York in June 2018.
 He is now musical director and conductor of the Grieg Festival Orchestra, with some of the most talented New York freelance musicians.
 Learn more here: http://www.musiciansclubofny.org/.

 Creating the Edvard Grieg Society

 Per Brevig founded the Edvard Grieg Society to celebrate the sesquicentennial of the storied composer in 1993.
 Thanks to Brevig’s leadership, the society has produced more than 100 critically acclaimed events, from recitals to broadcasts to orchestra concerts.